 Vinho Verde: Refreshing Coastal Wine Country

-Don’t let the name fool you—Vinho Verde doesn’t produce green-colored wine.
-Located in Portugal’s cool, verdant northwest corner, this region’s name means “green wine” in the sense of being young and fresh.
-This perfectly describes its signature light, crisp, low-alcohol wines, often with a natural effervescence.
+Do not let the name fool you, because Vinho Verde does not produce green-colored wine.
+Located in Northern Portugal, this verdant region’s name translates to “green wine” in the sense of being young and fresh.
+This perfectly describes its signature light, crisp, low-alcohol wines that often feature a natural effervescence.

 The Atlantic influence creates a lush landscape of rolling hills and distinctive high vine trellises.

-Modern producers craft everything from classic spritzy whites to serious, age-worthy single-varietal wines from grapes like Alvarinho and Loureiro.
-The northern Monção e Melgaço sub-region produces particularly complex Alvarinho wines that pair beautifully with fresh seafood.
+Modern producers here craft everything from classic spritzy whites to serious, age-worthy single-varietal wines from grapes like Alvarinho and Loureiro.
+The northern Monção e Melgaço sub-region produces particularly complex Alvarinho wines that pair beautifully with ocean catches.

 Top Attractions and Activities: